CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_auto_rma_policy.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_appliance_auto_rma_policy"
 description: |-
-  Auto rma policy to decide whether rma data should be collected
+  Auto rma policy to decide whether rma data should be collected.
 ---

 # Data Source: intersight_appliance_auto_rma_policy
-Auto rma policy to decide whether rma data should be collected
+Auto rma policy to decide whether rma data should be collected.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.